-- removed from disposable syringes, or otherwise manipulated by hand before disposal. - v.
+- v.
 If absolutely necessary to remove a needle from a syringe (e.g., to prevent lysing blood cells) or recap a needle (e.g., loading syringes in one room and injecting animals in another), a hands-free device or comparable safety procedure must be used (e.g., a needle remover on a sharps container, the use of forceps to hold the cap when recapping a needle). - vi.
 Used, disposable needles and syringes are carefully placed in puncture-resistant containers used for sharps disposal immediately after use.
 The sharps disposal container is located as close to the point of use as possible. - vii.
 Non disposable sharps are placed in a hard walled container for transport to a processing area for decontamination, preferably by autoclaving. - viii.
 Broken glassware is not handled directly.
 Instead, it is removed using a brush and dustpan, tongs, or forceps. - k.
-Perform all procedures to minimize the creation of splashes and/or aerosols. - I. Decontaminate work surfaces after completion of work and after any spill or of potentially infectious material with appropriate disinfectant.
+Perform all procedures to minimize the creation of splashes and/or aerosols. - Decontaminate work surfaces after completion of work and after any spill or of potentially infectious material with appropriate disinfectant.
 Spills involving infectious materials are contained, decontaminated, and cleaned up by staff who are properly trained and equipped to work with infectious material.
 A spill procedure is developed and posted within the laboratory. - m.
 Decontaminate all cultures, stocks, and other potentially infectious materials before disposal using an effective method, consistent with applicable local, and state requirements.
-Depending on where the decontamination will be performed, the following methods are used prior to transport: - Materials to be decontaminated outside of the immediate laboratory are placed in a durable, leak-proof container and secured for transport.
-For infectious materials, the outer
+Depending on where the decontamination will be performed, the following methods are used prior to transport: - i.
+Materials to be decontaminated outside of the immediate laboratory are placed in a durable, leak-proof container and secured for transport.
+For infectious materials, the outer surface of the container is disinfected prior to moving materials and the transport container has a universal biohazard label.